xzhou110/lending_club_loans_default_prediction/README.md

 1. **Data Cleansing and Transformation**: `data_cleansing_new.ipynb` script handles the data cleanup and transformation steps required to prepare the data for further analysis.

-2. **Machine Learning Analysis and Visualization**: `modeling.ipynb` script contains the machine learning analysis and visualization of the processed data.
+2. **Machine Learning Analysis and Visualization**: `modeling_new.ipynb` script contains the machine learning analysis and visualization of the processed data.

 3. **Utilities**: These scripts provide auxiliary functions for the project.
    - `data_preprocessing.py`: Contains functions for data preprocessing.